elephantscale/es-training-new/course-outlines/AI/AI-and-Applications-Highmark.md

 * Machine Learning
 * Deep Learning
 * AI Software ecosystem
-* How to adopt AI in enterprises
+* How to adopt AI in the enterprises
 * Wrap up and next steps

 ## Customizations for Highmark